travisgoodspeed/md380tools/applet/README.md

   sure how to grab raw audio, which is passed through the AMBE+ emulator instead of the DMR stack code.

+##Optional Headers and Modules##

+The use of these optional headers and modules (listed below) is controlled via `config.h`.
+Some depend on others, for example the alternative menu isn't possible without the alternative (faster) LCD driver, etc.

+* `lcd_driver.c / .h` contains an alternative LCD driver, designed for speed and simplicity.
+Drawing characters into the framebuffer is much faster than with the original 'gfx' functions, because this driver copies pixels data into the framebuffer *without* sending the graphic coordinate *for each pixel* (a nice feature of the LCD controller completely ignored by Tytera's graphic functions).

+* `app_menu.c / .h` uses the alternative LCD driver to implement an own, simpler menu which already shows the current value without the need to enter a sub-dialog, screen.
+  The user can open this alternative menu by pressing the red 'BACK' button on the main screen (where the 'BACK'-button had no function).

+* `font_8_8.c` is an old but simple bitmap font with 256 characters, 8 x 8 pixels per character, from *Codepage 437*.
+It contains some western diacritics (which Tytera doesn't have), and the ancient 'line drawing characters' that allow drawing alert boxes and similar with a single via 'printf' (here: LCD_PrintfAt) call.

+* `narrator.c / .h` can read out menus, channel names, zones, etc in Morse code for visually impaired hams.
+Requires `irq_handlers.c` to generate the tones in Morse code.

+* `irq_handlers.c / .h` once contained multiple interrupt handlers,
+  but (at the time of this writing) only hooks into the SysTick interrupt handler.
+  Polls keys for app_menu, generates Morse output for the 'Narrator', and can optionally dim the display backlight.

 ##USB Protocol##

 The normal Tytera firmware implements something much like the USB